codefellows-seattle-dotnet-401d3/Week6-ECommerce-Store/Readme.md

 	* [ ] Allow the user to change their password.

-* [] Start thinking about how you will track user's adding items to their cart and order history of a user.
+* [ ] Start thinking about how you will track user's adding items to their cart and order history of a user.
 	 - Can we make it so that an admin can view all order history as well?
 	 - How are we going to track unchecked-out carts? (we will discuss this in class as different options...)

 ## Day 4

  Buildig off of previous day's lab....

  * [ ] Implement a `BasketDetails` view component into your site.
 This should live on your shopping pages(make sure it's on more than one page) to inform the users of all the items in their carts.
  * [ ] Make a Product landing page that is accessed whenever a user selects a product.
 This product landing page will show the product details, as well as an option to "Add to cart".

+ ### Hints with BasketItems
+ There are a couple different ways to hold onto your user's basket items. here are a couple of hints...
+ 1. Use an in session or in memory database
+ 2. Create seperate database tables such as `Baskets` and `BasketItems` that keeps track of the user's tables.
+	- if you want another explanation on this, please ask me.

 ## Day 5
 Building off of previous day's lab...
 * [ ] Incorporate at least 2 OAUTH external login providers into your site.

+## Day 6

+## Day 7

+## Final Milestones

+* [ ] Code Coverage of 85%
+* [ ] Web Site is Usable
+* [ ] Front End design is "Client Ready" (it looks nice)
+* [ ] Website is deployed to Azure